AutumnRivers/StuxnetHN/docs/Actions.md

 * `Flag` - The flag the user must have in order to save.
 If empty, then the user will no longer require a flag to save.
 * `AvoidFlag` - Whether or not to *avoid* the above flag in order for the user to save.
     * For example, if `Flag` is set to "badflag" and `AvoidFlag` is set to "true", then the user will not be able to save so long as they have the "badflag" flag applied to them.

+# Misc.
+Actions
+### `<DisableAlertsIcon /> / <EnableAlertsIcon />`
+**Delayable.** Turns the alert icon (email, irc, etc.) off and on, respectively.
+And yes, that means *completely* off.
+Nothing will be at the top right of the user's game window.
+Useful for cutscenes, sequencers, blah blah blah.
+You get the gist of what most of these actions are for.

+### `<ForceConnectUser TargetComp="CompID" LikeReallyForce="bool" />`
+Forcefully connects the user to the target computer, or at least tries to.

+Setting `LikeReallyForce` to `"true"` will constantly try to connect the player to the target computer.
+It's recommended **NOT** to use this unless you have some specific edge case where you *absolutely* have to.